albrow/blog-old/source/_posts/2012-12-26-how-i-made-my-blog-faster.markdown

 {% img /images/posts/ab-benchmark-chart.jpg %}

 {% pullquote %}
-{" Based on average response time, the static site performed 265% better than the dynamic one. "} The static site was also able to sustain a 266% higher request rate and a 139% higher transfer rate.
+{" Based on average response time, the static site performed 2.65x (or 62.3%) better than the dynamic one. "} The static site was also able to sustain a 166% higher request rate and a 39% higher transfer rate.

 The sweet spot for the static site seems to be around a concurrency level of 100.
 At that level, the static site was able to serve an impressive